NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

 Hellinger Distance
 ..................

 The `Hellinger Distance`_, is a distance metric used to quantify the similarity between two probability distributions.
 It measures the overlap between the probabilities assigned to the same event by both reference and analysis samples.
 It ranges from 0 to 1 where a value of 1 is only achieved when reference assigns zero probability to each event to which the analysis sample assigns some positive probability and vice versa.

-For a categorical feature Hellinger Distance is defined as:
+Between two distributions :math:`P,Q` of a categorical feature Hellinger Distance is defined as:

 .. math::
- H\left(X_i^{ref},X_i^{ana}\right) = \frac{1}{\sqrt{2}}\left[\sum_{x \in X}\left(\sqrt{{F}_{ref}(x)}-\sqrt{{F}_{ana}(x)}\right)^2\right]^{1/2}
+ H\left(P,Q\right) = \frac{1}{\sqrt{2}}\left[\sum_{x \in X}\left(\sqrt{p(x)}-\sqrt{q(x)}\right)^2\right]^{1/2}

-where :math:`{F}_{ref}` and :math:`{F}_{ana}` refer to the Probability Mass Functions of the reference and analysis samples respectively.
+where :math:`p(x)` and :math:`q(x)` are the probability mass functions of the distributions :math:`P,Q` respectively.

-In order to Calculate Hellinger Distance for categorical data, NannyML splits a categorical feature into bins where each bin corresponds to a unique label in the reference data.
-The relative frequency for each bin from reference and the samples of analysis data is calculated to generate the resulting Hellinger Distance.
-If there's any unseen category that does not already exist in the calculated bins, another bin is created that fits all the new data.
-An additional bin is also created in reference and its probability/relative frequency is set to 0.
+As mentioned, NannyML calculates drift performing two sample set comparisons.
+One sample is usually the whole reference data while the other comes from the data of the chunk we are calculating drift for.
+When calculating Hellinger Distance for categorical data NannyML uses the reference data to split the data into bins with each categorical value corresponding to a bin in the reference sample.
+If the any data from the chunk sample have different unique values a new bin created for them.
+The new bins relative frequency for the reference sample is set to 0.
+The relative frequency for each bin is calculated for the reference and chunk samples.
+Those results are then used to calculate the Hellinger Distance.

 .. _univ_cat_method_l8: